 April 10-11, 2014 • Kossiakoff Conference Center • Johns Hopkins University Applied Physics Laboratory

-[image-51] The NASA Community Workshop on the Global Exploration Roadmap (GER) will provide an opportunity for focused community discussion related to advancing the definition of the three near-term mission themes identified in the International Space Exploration Coordination Group (ISECG) Mission Scenario.
-An overview of NASA and international partner work which prepares for the missions will be shared.
-Invited presentations from the broader stakeholder community, panel discussion, and audience Question & Answer sessions are planned in order to facilitate discussion of innovative ideas from the community.
+[image-51] The NASA Community Workshop on the Global Exploration Roadmap (GER) provided an opportunity for focused community discussion related to advancing the definition of the three near-term mission themes identified in the International Space Exploration Coordination Group (ISECG) Mission Scenario.
+An overview of NASA and international partner work which prepares for the missions was shared.
+Invited presentations from the broader stakeholder community, panel discussion, and audience Question & Answer sessions facilitated discussion of innovative ideas from the community.

 Workshop Session Descriptions

 Opening Presentations — click next to the presenter's name for PDF or video